 This report helps provide valuable information that is shared with US Authorities, and is used as a means of determining the level of use of the Treaty.
 This aids in identifying improvements to the process for all parties.

-Note: A template for the annual compliance report is emailed to all Australian Community members before the end of the Australian financial year.
-A copy can also be found on the Treaty website.
+Note: An annual compliance report reminder email is sent to Australian Community members before the end of the Australian financial year.
+Australian Community members are to ensure they submit the latest form via the MADE Portal.

 Reporting material changes